How to Forget Samba (SMB) Credentials in Windows 11/10

 Linked issue: The Specified Network Password is Not Correct (Fix)

-Issue 1: Credentials stick around after removal
+Credentials persist after removal

 Related resource: Disable Network Level Authentication in Windows 11 or 10